onap/vnfsdk-model/docs/files/marketplace-overview.rst

 VNF SDK Tools
 ~~~~~~~~~~~~~

-VNF SDK tools provide VNF product DevOps engineers with command line tools and
+VNF SDK tools provide VNF product DevOps engineers with command-line tools and
-client side API language bindings to define the VNF product model and package
+client-side API language bindings to define the VNF product model and package
 content.
 The following tools are included...

 •    VNF Package Builder - creates a CSAR file based on inputs provided by the VNF
     product DevOps engineer

 •    VNF Package Validator - validates the content of the VNF packages to ensure
     that everything has been built correctly

 •    VNF Package Extractor - extracts VNF product model and executables from the
     CSAR file

 •    VNF Package Parser - translates VNF product blueprint into a format
     consumable by ONAP components

 •    VNF Package Dry Run - performs a "dry run" install to ensure that the package
     can be deployed during instantiation